 Complete the FAFSA as soon after January 1st as possible.
 Some financial aid is determined on a first come, first served basis so start as soon as possible.

-Apply for a Federal Student Aid PIN online at PIN.ed.gov to sign the FAFSA electronically.
+Apply for a Federal Student Aid Identification Number (FSA ID) online at fsaid.ed.gov to complete and electronically sign your FAFSA and other federal student aid documents.
 Apply before you start the FAFSA, particularly if you are using the paper FAFSA.
 Or, apply online while you are completing the online FAFSA and you'll receive your PIN immediately.

 Complete the FASFA online at FAFSA.ed.gov.
 Step-by-step assistance is available as you complete the form.
 If you can't do it online, ask your high school counselor for a paper copy.
 The FASFA is available in English and Spanish.

 You will receive a Student Aid Report (SAR) once your FAFSA is processed.
 The SAR will show how much federal aid you are entitled to receive and how much your family can expect to pay.
 This is your Expected Family Contribution (EFC).

 Check out this list of documents and information you will need to complete the FAFSA.

 Step 2: New York State TAP

 If you are a New York State resident attending college in New York State, apply for TAP.

 Learn about the New York State Tuition Assistance Program (TAP)